NFL Mock Draft 2017: QB Deshaun Watson To Jets, Mike Williams To Cardinals, And Jonathan Allen To Jaguars In Latest Picks

 It’s reasoned that the 49ers need to overhaul the quarterback position, where they had the controversial Colin Kaepernick this past season.
 San Francisco finished better than Cleveland, but not by much, as they finished 2-14 for their latest campaign.
 Trubisky has just one year of experience as a starter in North Carolina but seems to have the talents needed to begin to right the ship in San Francisco.

 DeShone Kizer’s name continues to get mentioned in circles along with Trubisky and DeShaun Watson.
 The latest CBS projection for Kizer is the No. 3 spot for another quarterback-needy team.
-The Chicago Bears had a 3-13 season and despite Jay Cutler being a capable quarterback, the team has suffered over the past seasons.
+The Chicago Bears had a 3-13 season, and despite Jay Cutler being a capable quarterback, the team has suffered over the past seasons.
 That makes the Notre Dame product a potential pick for the windy city as they try to regain their glory of previous postseason success in the NFL.

-NFL Mock Draft Top 13 (via CBS):
+NFL Mock Draft Top 13 (via CBS)

 - Browns – Myles Garrett DE (Texas A&M)